MCPSA RESEARCH-Enrollment Trends in Missouri Charter Schools. A 2019 – 2025 Analysis

 Executive Summary

-Missouri’s charter school sector has undergone a significant transformation from 2019 to 2025, marked by contrasting patterns of growth and challenge.
-While charter schools achieved growth of 3.1% (+750 students), district schools experienced an 11.0% decline (-3,751 students).
+Missouri’s charter school sector has undergone a significant transformation from 2019 to 2025, marked by notable patterns of growth and innovation.
+Charter schools achieved growth of 3.1% (+750 students), while district schools experienced an 11.0% decline (-3,751 students).
 Most notably, charter schools demonstrated extraordinary growth in early education, with PreK-3rd grade enrollment increasing by 144.4% (+4,884 students).
-Individual school performances range from remarkable successes, such as City Garden Montessori’s 116.3% growth, to significant challenges faced by charters like Confluence Academies’ 17.3% decline.
+Individual school performances showcase remarkable successes, such as City Garden Montessori’s 116.3% growth, demonstrating the sector’s capacity for innovation and community response.

 Overall Enrollment Landscape 2019-2025